Blog Hero

 Antibiotic Eye Drops

-Although bacterial infection after cataract surgery is rare, it can cause severe harm.
+Although bacterial infection after laser cataract surgery is rare, it can cause severe harm.
 Antibiotic eye drops help eliminate harmful bacteria to prevent and reduce the risks of complications.

 Anti-Inflammatory Eye Drops

 Inflammation is a defensive immune response and is necessary for healing.
 However, too much inflammation can negatively affect tissue and interfere with function.
 Anti-inflammatory eye drops reduce inflammation to help control the healing process.
+Consult with the doctors to get recommendations for the best eye drops for aging eyes.

 NSAIDs (non-steroidal anti-inflammatory drugs) in eye drops can help reduce swelling.
 They are also considered pain-relieving eye drops and can help make patients more comfortable during recovery.
 Most people are likely familiar with common over-the-counter NSAIDs such as aspirin, ibuprofen, and naproxen.